19 Natural Cleaning Tips

 2. Save Money on Magic Erasers

-Rather than buy the name brand magic erasers, buy the melamine sponge in bulk from a local source or on Amazon and save!
+Rather than buy the name brand magic erasers, buy the melamine sponge in bulk and save a lot of money!

 3. Switch to Microfiber

 I have saved a lot of money since I switched to microfiber, and I was using inexpensive homemade cleaners before switching!
 I have a basic set of antibacterial microfiber cloths and a microfiber mop set that I absolutely love and use daily.
 I can literally clean my entire house (except toilets) with just water now!
-To keep things simple, I have one color coded microfiber cloth per room.
-No chemicals and saving money!
+To keep things simple, I have one color-coded microfiber cloth per room.
+No chemicals and it saves money!

 4. Make Scouring Powder